lyoshenka/grinfit/_posts/2012-08-07-a-week-in-europe.md

 ---
 layout: post
-title: "A Week in Europe"
+title: A Week in Europe
+tags:
+- vacation
 ---

 I spent the last week traveling and sightseeing in Europe with Diana.
 Here's some of the things I did that may count as workouts: